General

 Another important reason for young students to study history is to know their world and thus to better know themselves.
 The record of events and persons that have shaped our world is foundational to knowing who we have been, are now, and might possibly be in the future.
 In dozens of ways, students who have studied the past are well equipped to examine our current cultural moment and make wiser decisions about what is happening and what perhaps could or should happen.
 If our young students become curious about history—eager to know the causes of events and movements and hungry to understand the motives of various people and the consequences of their actions—then they will be on their way to becoming thoughtful human beings, family members, workers, and citizens.

-The events of history—particularly the Bronze and Iron Ages—are both complicated and closely intertwined.
+The events of history are both complicated and closely intertwined.
 Even historians who have devoted their professional lives to such study are still left with many questions and areas of debate!
 For example, during the two periods of ancient history we cover in Level 1, there were many kingdoms and peoples interacting with and conquering each other.
 We have tried to present a chronological narrative in all the texts that is as simple and understandable as possible; however, striving for clarity often means having longer chapters, as shortening the text would leave too many gaps and make the narrative confusing.

+Each chapter in The Curious Historian series provides a wealth of sidebars, discussion questions, exercises, and cultural pieces.
 We recommend that you review each chapter in advance of teaching it and exercise discernment in determining what content you wish to cover with students and what pacing will work best for your class.
 For example, in some chapters you might decide to skip the sidebars and the culture sections, or instead choose to focus more on the culture pieces and less on the historical narrative.
+Depending on your selections, you should adapt the exercises and quizzes to reflect what best meets your students’ needs.
 Many of the civilizations and kingdoms will continue to pop in and out of the historical narrative, so if you do choose to skip any chapter(s) entirely, be sure to reference the alphabetical glossary at the back of the book for concise definitions to review with students for general context as needed.

 For further guidance on content and scheduling, please see the TCH suggested schedules and the Introduction to Teachers (available as part of the teacher’s edition free sample found on the product page).